geoffreylitt/homepage/source/articles/2021-03-05-bring-your-own-client.html.md

 ## Addendum: FAQ

-*This post unexpectedly got popular on HN.
+*Edited 2020-03-05: This post unexpectedly got popular on HN.
 As I drink my morning coffee, I'll briefly respond to a few themes from the comments here.*

 **Q: Don't standards make it harder to innovate?**